California Gibson

-Narcissa California Gibson (March 6, 1880 – 1958), known as California Gibson, was a farmer, rancher, and politician, from the U.S. state of California.
+Narcissa California Gibson (March 6, 1880 – 1958), known as California Gibson, was an American farmer, rancher, and politician, from California.

 Early life

 Narcissa California Gibson was born in Colusa County, California, the daughter of rancher Joseph Sitton Gibson and Sarah Frances Larch Gibson.
 Her parents were born in Missouri; her father moved to California in 1850 as part of the California Gold Rush, but soon left mining to start a ranch.
 California Gibson was sent to Miss Head's School in Berkeley as a young woman, but returned to work on the ranch soon after.